rickygraham/factorial/README.md

 # factorial
-Calculates n! of given integer arg or number atom.
-Written for Pd in C.
+Calculates n! for Pd, written in C.